 Making the best use of the database

-The aim of this site - is to allow you the chance to get a good idea of the questions which we think you are likely to see in the CAA's new style exams.
+One of the aims of our new site is to allow you the chance to practice the different formats of exam questions which we think you are likely to see in the UK CAA's new style exams.

-In addition to the old 4 option multiple choice questions, this site also contains 3 new styles of questions:
+If you choose the UK CAA style exams then, in addition to the standard 4 option multiple choice questions, this site also contains 3 new styles of questions:

 1 - Questions where you are required to write in the answer to the question given.
 The answers are numerical only, written as a whole number typed into the box provided.
 The units the answer must be given in is written directly after the box.
 So you must ensure you are writing the correct answer for the unit specified!
-We assume that some “tolerance" on the correct answer will be available for some of these questions – but determining how much is a challenge!
+Some "tolerance" on the correct answer will be available for some of these questions.

-We have also made the decision to randomise the information in all the drop-down lists and the order of statements in the True/ False lists.
+We randomise the information in all the drop-down lists and the order of statements in the true/false lists.
 This makes these questions much more difficult - especially if you have memorised the correct answer with the fixed ordered lists given in the original exam question.
-(You have been warned!).

-To which end, we would very much appreciate any feedback you have after you’ve taken one of the new style exams!
+We would very much appreciate any feedback you have after you’ve taken any of the new style exams!

 ATPL Online Support